MrKJStewart/Hangman/README.md

 # Hangman

-Place images in a folder named Images
+Place images in a folder named Images.
-You may need to edit path in hangman.py to the image folder
+You may need to edit image folder and word.txt paths in hangman.py.